List of The Dumping Ground characters: Jay Wallis

 Jay is shown to be incredibly smart as he does well academically.
 He applied for a place at a prestigious private school as he got a great result of 93% in an entrance exam.
-However, he got extremely upset when he didn't get it.
+However, he became upset when he didn't get it.

 In "Trouble in Paradise", Jay and new boy Nazeer did not get along well.
 Their rivalry started when Nazeer already knew a "magic" trick that Jay was showing the rest of the 'DG', which turned out to be a prank.
 It escalated quickly when Jay called Sid weird and Nazeer got upset by this.
 He comforted Sid, which made Jay mad.
 The rivalry continued in "Go Your Own Way" when the 'DG' Olympics were held.
 Jay was made team captain of the "Top Dogs" and Sid was made team captain of the "Underdogs".
 Jay laughed at the fact Sid was team captain and said that winning would be a piece of cake.
 Sid eventually led his team to victory, upsetting Jay.

 Jay is also known to be a skillful liar as he never tells the truth, this can upset Bird as he wants him to tell the truth.
 This is shown in "Moment of Truth" (Series 9 Episode 1).

+Jay leaves in Series 10 Episode 15 to work in the space centre.